rjojjr/torch-tuner/README.md

 ## CONTRIBUTING

 Please feel free to submit a PR if you would to contribute to this project.
+The body of the PR should consist of a paragraph or two summarizing what you did, and a changes('## Changes') section with a list of all actual code changes.

 ### Feature Requests

 To request a feature or modification, please submit a Github Issue.
+I gladly welcome and encourage feedback.

 ## LICENSE